pol-cova/GoGinit/README.md

 ## Future Updates 🔮

 - **Optimization**: Upcoming updates will focus on optimizing performance and improving overall efficiency.
+- **Test**: Implementing test options for your backend using the CLI tool.
+- **Benchmarking**: Adding benchmarking options to the CLI tool.

 ## Contribution Guidelines 🤝